Samuelfaure/suchdevblog/docs/opinions/WhyDiversityIsGreat.md

 Should I even mention technical interviews, especially the ones including leetcode?
 A lot has been said about it, so I probably don't need to.

 I will however rant about how inhumane the process is for neurodivergent people.
 It's not even about direct discrimination, albeit this does happen (and it did happen to me).
 But the whole process of recruiting just doesn't account for neurodivergent profiles.
-As an autistic person, I already can't wrap my head around the fact that you are _expected_, and even _supposed_ to lie during job interviews.
+As an autistic person, I already can't wrap my head around the fact that you are _supposed_, and even _expected_ to lie during job interviews.

 This is such a sad state of affairs, because neurodivergence really is a rich source of skills and experiences that can be extremely beneficial to a company.
 It's literally different ways to see the world, to think, to solve problems.

 ## Conclusion

-Diversity is not a moral choice.
+Diversity is not (only) a moral choice.
 It is a profitable one.
 I sincerely hope companies, executives and recruiters starts to realize this and account for it.

 In the meantime, if you agree with this article, enjoyed it or found it interesting, please get the word out.
 The way we think about diversity is wrong, and we need to correct it.